bloomberg/phabricator-tools/py/phl.md

 Format valid mime-text suitable for piping into sendmail.
 * `phlmail_mocksender.py` -
 A mail sender that just stores mail to make testing easier.
-* `phlmail_printsender.py` -
-A mail sender that just prints the mails to the console.
 * `phlmail_sender.py` -
 A mail sender that sends mail via a configured sendmail.
 * `phlsys_arcconfig.py` -